MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-an-appointment-that-is-an-all-day-event.md

 - csharp
 ---

-# Create an Appointment That Is an All-Day Event
+# Create an appointment that is an all-day event

 This example shows how use the [AllDayEvent](https://msdn.microsoft.com/en-us/library/bb610279\(v=office.15\)) property to create an appointment that is an all-day event.